msillano/IoTwebUI/LEGGIMI20.md

  DATALOG("frigo.media", _tm/10);

 // using again _tf, and MACROS: ISCONNECTED() ISCHANGED()  TIME() VOICE() ROUND()
-// note: the delay is a function of the Tuya polling interval and device data period.
+// note: the delay is a function of the Tuya polling interval and  the device data period.
 In strings, ROUND can be used to cut a number.

  var _annonce = "Alle ore " + TIME(hrs)+" la temperatura è cambiata.
 Il frigo è a " + ROUND(_tf/10, 1) + " gradi";
  if(ISCONNECTED("TF_frigo") && ISCHANGED(_tf)) VOICE(_annonce);